woaproject/deployment-bridge/bridge-nodejs/README.md

 ### Prerequisites
+1. A functional Ubuntu 16.04 server launched using a trusted hosting provider.
+   * Record the IP address (required for file setup).
-1. Launch an Ubuntu 16.04 server on your favorite hosting provider and note its IP address.
-You should setup ssh access to your node via public+private keys (using passwords is less secure).
-When creating the node, set a meaningful `hostname` that can identify you (e.g. `validator-0x...`).
+   * Setup ssh access to your node via public+private keys (using passwords is less secure).
+   * When creating the node, set a meaningful `hostname` that can identify you (e.g. `validator-0x...`).

-2. On your local machine install
+2. On your local machine install:
     * Python 2 (v2.6-v2.7)/Python3 (v3.5+)
     * Ansible v2.3+
     * Git